History of phagocytosis: Epithelial cells

 A Canadian physician William Osler at McGill College reported "On the pathology of miner's lung" in Canada Medical and Surgical Journal in 1875.
 Osler had examined a case of black lung disease (pneumoconiosis) in two miners.
-From an autopsy of one who died from the disease, he found leukocytes and lung cells (alveolar cells) that contained the coal (carbon) particles.
+From an autopsy of one who died from the disease, he found leukocytes and alveolar cells that contained the coal (carbon) particles.
 For the blood cells, he was not convinced that the coal particles were taken up by the cells; instead suggesting that "they must be regarded as the original cell elements of the alveoli", conceding that he lacked "the necessary knowledge to decide."
 But on the lung cells, his observation was clear, remarking:Inside all of these [lung cells] the carbon particles exist in extraordinary numbers, filling the cells in different degrees.
 Some are so densely crowded that not a trace of cell substance can be detected, more commonly a rim of protoplasm remains free, or at a spot near the circumference, the nucleus, which in these cells is almost always eccentric, is seen uncovered...
 One most curious specimen was observed: on an elongated piece of carbon three cells were attached, one at either end, and a third in the middle; so that the whole had a striking resemblance to a dumbbell.
 I could hardly credit this at first, until, by touching top-cover with a needle and causing the whole to roll over, I quite satisfied myself that the ends of the rod were completely imbedded in the corpuscles, and the middle portion entirely surrounded by another.Oslar's report continued with his experimental observation.
 He injected Indian ink into the axillae and lungs of kittens.
 On autopsy of a two-day-old kitten, he noticed leukocytes and large tissue cells, which showed amoeboid movements, containing the ink.
 However, he could not work out how the ink spread inside the cells, as he accidentally dropped and broke his slide.
 From a four-week-old kitten, he found that the ink also accumulated in almost all the blood and lung cells, and such cells were so crowded that under a microscope "hardly anything could be seen.
 He was convinced that there was a cellular process of up-taking particles ("irritating materials" as he called them), which he considered as an "intravasation" or "ingestion", as he concluded:Here we have to do with an intravasation, or rather an ingestion of the coloured corpuscles within others.
 Many deny this, but as far as my observation goes there can be no doubt of the fact.
 In these corpuscles as many as six to ten were seen, in others again the outlines of the red corpuscles could not be detected, as if the cells had absorbed only the colouring matter.